 In order to understand refractive errors fully, it is useful to know how we see.

-Light rays come off an object in all directions, as they result from the light around us from sun, moon and artificial light bouncing back off the object.
-The part of this bounced light that come into the eye from an object needs to be focused on a small area of the retina.
+Light rays come off an object in all directions, as they result from the light around us (for example, from the sun, moon and artificial light) bouncing back off the object.
+The part of this bounced light that comes into the eye from an object needs to be focused on a small area of the retina.
 If this doesn't happen, what we look at will be blurred.

 The cornea and lens have the job of focusing light.
-The cornea does most of the work, as it (refracts) the light rays which then go through the lens, which finely adjusts the focusing.
+The cornea does most of the work, as it bends (refracts) the light rays which then go through the lens, which finely adjusts the focusing.
 The lens does this by changing its thickness.
 This is called accommodation.
 The lens is elastic and can become flatter or more rounded.
 The more rounded (convex) the lens, the more the light rays can be bent inwards.

-The shape of the lens is varied by the small muscles in the ciliary body.
+The shape of the lens is varied by small muscles in the ciliary body.
 Tiny string-like structures called the suspensory ligaments are attached at one end to the lens and at the other to the ciliary body.
-This is a bit like a trampoline with the central bouncy bit being the lens, the suspensory ligaments being the springs and the ciliary muscles being the rim around the edge.
+This is a bit like a trampoline with the central bouncy bit being the lens, the suspensory ligaments being the springs, and the ciliary muscles being the rim around the edge.